MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/hid/plug-and-play-support-and-power-management.md

 ms.date: 01/11/2024
 ---

-# Plug and play support for I2C
+# Plug and Play support for I2C

 This article describes plug and play support for devices that support HID over the I<sup>2</sup>C transport.